AnyBody/anymocap/CONTRIBUTING.md

+Contribution are welcome.
+Only requirement is that contributers sign the Contributor License agrement.

-To get started, <a href="https://www.clahub.com/agreements/AnyBody/anymocap">sign the Contributor License Agreement</a>.
+Sign the <a href="https://anyscript.org/cla/">Contributor License Agreement</a>.